-In summary, both studies provide some support for the idea of taking a protein shake before bed will speed up muscle growth.
+In summary, both studies provide some support for the idea that taking a protein shake before bed will speed up muscle growth.
 But the fact that protein intake wasn’t matched between groups is a problem.

 We don’t know if it was the additional protein, or the time at which it was consumed, that was primarily responsible for the additional gains in size and strength.

 In fact, when daily protein intake is matched, there’s very little evidence to show that taking a protein shake before bed will help you build muscle any faster.

-When a team of US researchers put the idea to the test, they found no difference in muscle growth with a protein shake before bed compared to the same amount of protein consumed during the day .
+When a team of US researchers put the idea to the test, there was no difference in muscle growth with a protein shake before bed compared to the same amount of protein consumed during the day .

 They took a group of recreationally active young men, and assigned them to one of two groups.
 The men lifted weights four times a week for ten weeks, and took a daily casein supplement providing 35 grams of protein.